 Center for Women in Business

-The U.S. Chamber’s Center for Women in Business (CWB) was formed with the goal of promoting and empowering women business leaders to achieve their personal and professional goals by:
+The Center for Women in Business (CWB), a program of the U.S. Chamber of Commerce Foundation, promotes and empowering women business leaders to achieve their personal and professional goals by:

 - Increasing opportunities for women to serve on corporate boards and in the C-suite